Rene-Sackers/DyflexisExport/README.md

 ```

 Make sure you create a separate calendar, to make sure the application doesn't accidentally delete events from your actual calendar.

+## Disclaimer

+Not responsible for you not showing up to work or any of the consequences in case the application fails to properly import/export a work assignment.

+Not responsible for your entire calendar getting emptied or deleted.